Who can join the Friends in taking action for biodiversity?

 It’s not too late to act but the time to act is now.

 In 2010 we planted over 12,000 plants with corporate groups.
-In 2011 we planted 16,688 indigenous trees, shrubs and grasses at Yellingbo Nature Conservation Reserve.
+In 2011 we planted 16,688 indigenous trees, shrubs and grasses at Yellingbo Nature Conservation Area.

 Can you help?
-Our planting year runs from May to September.
-Will you be part of the 2018 team?
+Our planting year normally runs from April to November, but can occur outside of these times when conditions are favourable.
+Will you be part of the team?
 We hope so!

 Would you like to know more or book your work place?
 Then send us an email at: email@example.com